Night and Fog in Japan

 Night and Fog in Japan (日本の夜と霧, Nihon no Yoru to Kiri) is a 1960 Japanese drama film directed by Nagisa Ōshima.
-It deals with the contemporary Zengakuren opposition but also evokes the 1950 protests against the Anpo treaty; this political content is related to the particular approach of memory and interpersonal dynamics of social movements in the film.
+It deals with the contemporaneous Zengakuren opposition but also evokes the 1960 protests against the Anpo treaty; this political content is related to the particular approach of memory and interpersonal dynamics of social movements in the film.

+The film is often further interpreted as the weakness of the Japanese left throughout the late 1940s and 1950s, particularly as a result of Stalinist influence, in which many ideas within the film that could represent the Comintern are heavily critiqued.

 Plot

 In 1960, in the aftermath of the Anpo Protests against the US-Japan Security Treaty, uninvited guests interrupt the wedding ceremony between Nozawa, a journalist and former student radical of the 1950s, and Reiko, a current activist.
 They accuse the couple and assembled guests of forgetting their political commitments, invoking a tortured exploration of unresolved conflicts of a decade ago, when they were swept up in the student demonstrations.
 In flashbacks, personal and political wounds are reopened, focused on Nozawa's subjective experiences in both 1950 and 1960.
 Two characters, one dead by suicide, the other now a Stalinist politician, are the subject of greatest scrutiny.
 The memory of Takao, a young student who committed suicide after letting a "spy" free, is reconstructed as a criticism of the authoritarian leadership of the Zengakuren of 1950.
 Nakayawa, former student leader now Communist functionary, is castigated for his role in the tragedy and his possession of Misako, a much desired female student.
 Other forgotten comrades from 1950 and fresh from the bloody demonstrations of 1960 are invoked as political and personal challenges.
 In the end, night and fog envelops the guests as they stand immobile to the stilted speech of the unchanged Nakayawa: memory has been invoked, but it is unclear whether or not anything has changed.